 From a trading point of view, this means that even though Dogecoin might not have cutting-edge technology behind it, it is being treated as a proper currency by many users which means that it has a utility purpose.

-2 Reasons Not To Trade in Dogecoin
+Reasons Not to Trade Dogecoin

 There are reports that the Dogecoin Dev team is considering coming back and making changes, but there are no guarantees as they essentially work on the cryptocurrency in their spare time.

-High Supply Levels
+Uncapped Maximum Supply Levels

 Being an inflationary coin improves Dogecoin’s chances to be used as a proper currency, but there are downsides.
 Dogecoin is designed to maintain a constant supply of around 1 billion tokens.

 This is excellent for liquidity and makes it easy to obtain coins but it also means that there isn’t much incentive to pay in large sums of money for the coin.
 However, this limits its potential as a realistic long-term hold.

 Here are some common questions and answers about Dogecoin trading.